 This recipe is filled with high nutritional value ingredients that are gluten-free and low carb.
 If you are still not convinced to try this recipe, please note that crack slaw is also paleo, grain-free, dairy-free, and a Whole30 meal recipe.

-What are the Ingredients in Crack Slaw or Egg Roll in a Bowl?
+Ingredients in Crack Slaw (Egg Roll in a Bowl)

-If you’ve never made a crack bowl or egg roll in a bowl, you need to know that this recipe is s a stir fry made with ground beef, cabbage mix, and Asian spices.
-Out of convenience, I use the pre-shredded coleslaw mix because one thing I love is to uncomplicate my life and cut down the prep time.
+If you’ve never made a crack bowl or egg roll in a bowl, you need to know that this recipe is basically a stir fry made with ground beef, cabbage mix, and Asian spices.
+Out of convenience, I use the pre-shredded coleslaw mix because one thing I love is simplifying my life and cutting down the prep time.

 The list of ingredients is short and here’s everything you’ll need:

-- coleslaw mix – You can also make a homemade coleslaw by chopping the white, red cabbage, and carrot.
+- coleslaw mix – You can also make a homemade coleslaw by chopping the white, red cabbage, and carrots.

 - ground beef – Here, you can use any kind of ground meat you have on hand: chicken, pork, turkey.
 Update: I made this recipe with ground turkey and it was fabulous: super tasty, quick and the best way to eat my veggies!